 Olive obtained a volleyball scholarship to play at South Carolina State University where she graduated with a Bachelor’s Degree in Social Work.
 She continued her studies through a scholarship to the University of Georgia where she graduated in 2007 with a Master’s Degree.
-She currently lives with her family in Georgia and is a practicing social worker with the Georgia Department of Family and Children Services.
+She currently lives with her family in Georgia where she works as a Licensed Social Worker.

 Olive still has the first letter that her Australian sponsors wrote to her.
 Though orphaned and poor as a young girl, Olive’s story is one of hope and redemption.